Archero best weapon Tier List 2022

 The Tornado is largely considered the best weapon type in the early game.
 It has pierce on it as a perk, and it also comes back to you which deals additional damage to your enemies

 Tornado features a built-in hole and will bounce off walls and back towards you, dealing 44% damage to enemies who hit someone in an incredibly useful way and especially useful for clearing a room.
-The downside is that it features a 20% damage reduction over base damage to compensate and this limits how Tornado can be used.
+The downside is that it features a 20% damage reduction over base damage to compensate, limiting how Tornado can be used.
 However, Epic’s ability helps mitigate this.

 - Built-in piercing and bouncing back to you allows you to get crazy damage efficiency if you line up your shots well.

-- The Epic ability increases the damage on return from 44% to 66% which raises the Tornado’s damage-per-second to be on par with the Death Scythe if you don’t factor in the Death Scythe execute.
+- The Epic ability increases the damage on return from 44% to 66%, which raises the Tornado’s damage-per-second to be on par with the Death Scythe if you don’t factor in the Death Scythe execution.

 - The Tornado only features a micro-stutter, no knock-back.